 Relax other muscles

 .
-With your eyes closed, palms covering them, in a dim spot, no light should be reaching your retina, and if your vision is healthy, you should see perfect black.
-People with eyestrain typically see shades of brown or red or even dancing colors.
-This idea comes from Bates, and I've found that it's true.
-But Bates writes as if you can actually force yourself to see black and so improve your vision.
-I find instead that it's a feedback device: the more relaxed my eyes are, the closer I will see to perfect black.
-So I don't "decide" to see black -- I decide to try this or that technique, and watch the color to see how good I'm doing.
-If it gets blacker, that means I'm doing something right.
+With your eyes closed, palms covering them, in a dim spot, no light should be reaching your retina.
+Supposedly, if your vision is healthy, you will see perfect black, while people with eyestrain will see shades of brown or red or even dancing colors.
+This idea comes from Bates, and he writes as if you can actually force yourself to see black and so improve your vision.
+I think it's more likely to work as a feedback device: the more relaxed your eyes are, the closer you will see to perfect black.
+So you don't "decide" to see black -- you decide to try this or that technique, and watch the color to see how you're doing.

 .
 Sometimes the way out of habitual small tension is to blow it out into enormous tension and then release it.
-So I squeeze all the muscles around my eyes and face as hard as I can for like ten seconds, then release, then do it again a few times.
+So squeeze all the muscles around your eyes and face as hard as you can for like ten seconds, then release, then do it again a few times.

 .
 This is the most common eye exercise I hear about.
 You visualize a big clock face, and move your eyes from the center up to the 12 position and back, then to the 1 position and back, and so on, all the way around.
 I prefer a similar one where you just go slowly around the edge in a big circle, several times, both clockwise and counter-clockwise.